Swiatek back to winning ways at French Open; Sinner survives

 That proved to be a turning point as Sinner finally held, broke, and sealed the set.
 Herbert’s missed backhand volley then gave Sinner an early break in the decider and the Italian prevailed with his deep groundstrokes.

 It was just the second meeting between the pair.
 Sinner had dropped only four games the last time they met, in a best-of-three-set match.
-This match was more closely contested as Herbert, who is also an accomplished doubles player, often tried his luck at the net and managed to put his rival on the backfoot during long spells of playing with his aggressive approach.
+This match was more closely contested as Herbert, who is also an accomplished doubles player, often tried his luck at the net and managed to put his rival on the backfoot during long spells of play featuring his aggressive approach.

 “It’s a crazy sport," a relieved Sinner said.
 "I’m happy it went my way.”